Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 Firstly, disassemble your vape chimney as much as you can, taking care to be sure that you’ll be able to put it back together again afterwards.
-Next rinse each part in warm running water for about 20-30 seconds.
+Next, rinse each component in warm running water for 20-30 seconds.

 This will help to lift some of those more stubborn stains.
 When you’re ready, remove each component and, using either a soft cloth or a toothbrush, carefully rub over and inside each part.

-This is where some oddly shaped tanks may prove troublesome, but just make certain that you’re able to reach those awkward corners and deep grooves.
+This is where some oddly shaped tanks may prove troublesome, but just take the extra steps to ensure that you reach those awkward corners and deep grooves.

-It’s also worth paying attention to joining areas, threads and connectors at this point, as residue in these areas can cause serious issues if left unattended.
+It’s also worth paying attention to joints, threads and connectors, as residue in these areas can cause serious issues if left unattended.